sonyarianto/gobete/README.md

-# gobete - Go backend for any web application
+# gobete - Go Backend Template

 This is the backend API for any web application, built using Go language and the Fiber web framework.
 It provides RESTful endpoints.